topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/game point.md

 contentclass: content-issue
 slug:

-Game Points reflect how much value you are adding to the game.
+Game Points reflect how much value you are adding to SenseCraft's other players.

 They are awarded for adding and for using [[node]]s.